Skip to main content

 Check ItemCheck Content

-Source Data Source CheckCheck the gateway status of the source data source, instance reachability, and accuracy of username and password
+Source Data Source CheckChecks the source data source gateway status, instance reachability, and username/password validity.

-Target Data Source CheckCheck the gateway status of the target data source, instance reachability, and accuracy of username and password
+Target Data Source CheckChecks the target data source gateway status, instance reachability, and username/password validity.

-Source Database Permission CheckCheck if the account permissions of the source database meet the requirements
+Source Database Permission CheckChecks whether the source database account permissions meet the requirements.

-Target Database Data Existence CheckCheck if there is existing data for the objects to be replicated in the target database
+Target Database Data Existence CheckChecks whether data already exists for the objects to be replicated in the target database.

 Parameter NameMeaning and Usage